DINOSAUR DinoLand, USA Animal Kingdom

 The waiting area goes through several different multimedia shows, lighting up different panels on the diorama, explaining how scientists believe a fiery asteroid slammed into the earth and devastated all known life forms.

-Lights are brought up and you walk through the turnstiles into the Institute's Briefing Room.
+Next you’ll head into the Institute’s Briefing Room.
 A live video conference is in progress hosted by Dr. Helen Marsh (Phylicia Rashad).
 Dr. Marsh introduces you to the Time Rover — your transportation vehicle to the past.

-ITS OVER!
 You survived!
-And not only are you alive and OK, but Dr. Seeker's Iguanodon came back with you!
+And not only are you alive and OK, but Dr. Seeker’s Iguanodon came back with you!

 It is Standard Operating Procedure on Dinosaur to have the Cast Member do a seat belt check at a safety stop after the ride has left the boarding area but before it enters the main ride path.